Keyboard shortcuts

 Configuration

-Settings that persist across sessions (precision, default base) live in config.toml.
+Settings that persist across sessions (precision, default base, prompt) live in config.toml.
 The config command shows the active values; config reload applies any edits without restarting.

 [ 0 ]: config